‘I Couldn’t Stop Laughing’: A Surreal Week of Excuse-Making at the White House

-It’s the end of the week in Washington, and there are some things that we know to be true: it’s 83 degrees and partly cloudy, with 47 percent humidity.
+It’s the end of the week in Washington, and there are some things that we know to be true: It’s 83 degrees and partly cloudy, with 47 percent humidity.
 At 11:30 a.m., Donald Trump’s day officially started with an intelligence briefing in the Oval Office.
 According to his schedule, he will do nothing until the late afternoon, when he’ll board Marine One on the South Lawn to be ferried the ten minutes to Joint Base Andrews.
 At 5:00 p.m., he’ll arrive in Bedminster, New Jersey.

-Yet the reality of nearly everything else that happened before our eyes this week—or did it?—is the subject of debate for the White House.
+Yet the reality of nearly everything else that happened before our eyes this week — or did it? — is the subject of debate for the White House.

-“The White House” being separate from “the president” in this administration as they’ve never been separate before, with contradictory statements emerging at a machine gun pace from these two entities that are supposed to be in sync, if nothing else at least spinning the story (i.e. bullshitting) in the same way.
+“The White House” being separate from “the president” in this administration as they’ve never been separate before, with contradictory statements emerging at a machine-gun pace from these two entities that are supposed to be in sync, if nothing else at least spinning the story (i.e. bullshitting) in the same way.
 Often the White House is cleaning up after Trump, but just as often those attempts to clarify or explain away are what one former official told me was wishful thinking, what his staff wishes the president would say or believe or make policy.

-Over the last five days, the White House has attempted to manufacture a permanent state of uncertainty, in which when Trump says or does anything—even with the world as witness—we can be talked into believing the most harmless interpretation of the facts.
+Over the last five days, the White House has attempted to manufacture a permanent state of uncertainty, in which when Trump says or does anything — even with the world as witness — we can be talked into believing the most harmless interpretation of the facts.

-It began on Monday in Helsinki, Finland, when the president stood beside Vladimir Putin and, contracting his own intelligence agencies, said he didn’t see why Russia would have meddled in the election that made him president.
+It began on Monday in Helsinki, Finland, when the president stood beside Vladimir Putin and, contradicting his own intelligence agencies, said he didn’t see why Russia would have meddled in the election that made him president.
 “I have President Putin; he just said it’s not Russia,” Trump said.
 “I don’t see any reason why it would be.”

 But back in the distortion field of Washington the next day, while addressing the media before a meeting in the Cabinet Room, he claimed he’d meant to say the opposite of what he said.
 “I thought I made myself very clear,” he said.
 “I came back, and I said, ‘What is going on?
 What’s the big deal?’”
 He continued, “The sentence should have been, ‘I don’t see any reason why it wouldn’t be Russia.’
 Sort of a double negative.”

 A few days later, the White House said that another statement from Trump in Helsinki was not what it seemed.
-At the summit, Putin’s suggested that the two countries do an exchange: the U.S. would have permission to interrogate the twelve Russian intelligence officers indicted by special counsel Robert Mueller for interference in the election if the the Kremlin could interrogate U.S. citizens for reasons unknown.
+At the summit, Putin suggested that the two countries do an exchange: the U.S. would have permission to interrogate the 12 Russian intelligence officers indicted by special counsel Robert Mueller for interference in the election if the the Kremlin could interrogate U.S. citizens for reasons unknown.
 Trump said this was an “incredible offer.”
 But that’s not what he meant, according to the White House.
-“It is a proposal that was made in sincerity by President Putin, but President Trump disagrees with it,” press secretary Sarah Huckabee Sanders said.
+“It is a proposal that was made in sincerity by President Putin, but President Trump disagrees with it,” Press Secretary Sarah Huckabee Sanders said.

-One former White House official told me that silly and perplexing explanations from Trumpland seemed purposefully perplexing.
+One former White House official told me that silly and perplexing explanations from Trumpland seemed purposefully so.
 “I think there’s genuinely a chance that part of the strategy on this is to sow confusion,” this person said.

 “You and I are having this conversation right now, and we follow this stuff every day, and we can’t fully make sense of this.
-Imagine if you are John Q. Public who casually follows this stuff and catches it on the evening news or whatever, at some point you just throw you hands up and say, ‘I don’t know what’s going on!’”
+Imagine if you are John Q. Public who casually follows this stuff and catches it on the evening news or whatever, at some point you just throw your hands up and say, ‘I don’t know what’s going on!’”

 “That’s one of the main reasons why there’s never been a story that actually did lasting damage to him.
 You can point to a handful of stories over the last couple of years that lasted more than a couple of days.
 I was on the campaign and I was in the White House and I follow it even now, and I don’t understand some of the Russia stuff.”

-The former White House official was reluctant to blame Trump’s handlers or communications staff for the would/wouldn’t “double negative” excuse, which a second former White House official described to me as “one of the all time great” messaging mistakes in American politics.
+The former White House official was reluctant to blame Trump’s handlers or communications staff for the would/wouldn’t “double negative” excuse, which a second former White House official described to me as “one of the all-time great” messaging mistakes in American politics.
 It’s important to keep in mind, the first person said, that there’s only so much any member of the staff can do, especially when it comes to how Trump talks about Russia.

 “At the most fundamental level, the reason why the president struggles so much with this in general is he cannot separate the accusations against him of collusion from the fact that Russia meddled in the election, and he feels like if he were to give an inch on meddling, they’re gonna take a mile on collusion.”